devdogfish/etpzp-sms/README.md

 ## Later on

 - Find a way to discard local storage safely so that if another user logs in to the machine they can't see the previous person's contacts
-- Work on home page
+- Work on home page, Work on settings page, think about how I can add a font size setting to configure the font size globally.

 ## Database